tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-08-Evr_Async_Trading.md

       update_dashboard(account, signals, portfolio_evaluation_df, trade_evaluation_df, dashboard)
   ```

-* Furthermore, because students' trading frameworks are now using real-time data, data can now be evaluated at a more granular level such that students can now make decisions based at the record level.
+* Because the trading framework is now using real-time data, data can now be evaluated at a more granular level.
+This allows decisions to be based at the record level.

   ```python
   account = execute_trade_strategy(tested_signals, account)